 In the normal course of business, the consolidated funds have various amounts due from and/or due to related parties, including affiliate entities and individuals, for various expenses paid by the funds on their behalf and other charges.
 These amounts are generally unsecured, interest-free, and due on demand.
-As of March 31, 2024 and December 31, 2023, there were an immaterial amount of other amounts due from related parties.
-As of March 31, 2024 other amounts due to related parties was \$0.3 million, which is included in due to related parties on the accompanying consolidated balance sheets.
-As of December 31, 2023 there was an immaterial amount of other amounts due to related parties.
+As of September 30, 2024, other amounts due from related parties was \$0.1 million and as of December 31, 2023, there were an immaterial amount of other amounts due from related parties, which is included in prepaid and other assets on the accompanying consolidated balance sheets.
+As of September 30, 2024 and December 31, 2023, there was an immaterial amount of other amounts due to related parties, which is included in due to related parties on the accompanying consolidated balance sheets.